-Associate Professor of Law, Director of the Institute on the Supreme Court of the United States (ISCOTUS), and Norman and Edna Freehling Scholar
+Associate Professor of Law, Associate Dean for Faculty Development, Co-Director of the Institute on the Supreme Court of the United States, and Norman and Edna Freehling Scholar

 A member of the IIT Chicago-Kent faculty since 2008, Professor Schmidt teaches in the areas of constitutional law, legal history, comparative constitutional law, and sports law.
 He has written on a variety of topics, including the political and intellectual context surrounding the U.S. Supreme Court's landmark decision in Brown v.
 Board of Education, the Tea Party as a constitutional movement, how Supreme Court Justices communicate with the American people, the Supreme Court's decision in the health care case, and the rise of free agency in Major League Baseball.
 He is currently writing a book on the legal history of the student lunch counter sit-in movement of 1960.